OpenDSA/OpenDSA/RST/en/Tutorials/randomaccessfile.rst

 anywhere within the file.

 3) File Pointer - A number representing the byte position we are at in the file.
 We can manipulate the File Pointer to point anywhere within our file.
-A RandomAccessFile should be trated similar to an array of bytes.
+A RandomAccessFile should be treated similar to an array of bytes.
 It's index will start at 0 and it's last position will be one less than the total size of the file.

 One very important thing to note about the RandomAccessFile class.
 It is very easy to seek past the end of the file and write to that location (as the RandomAccessFile